Madani–Iqbal debate: Debate

 On 8 January 1938, in a political meeting in Delhi, Madani gave stated that nations are defined by territory.
 On the next day, Urdu newspapers declared that Madani related the concept of Millat with land.

 Iqbal, while not in good physical health, was shocked and, instead of discussing the point with Madani, composed vitriolic poetry in Persian.
 Perhaps he never felt the need to consult Madani, as he was always opposed to the politics of "nationalist ulama", which was also visible in his informal conversation recorded by Syed Nazeer Niazi during his last years.
 It means that Iqbal was clearly and profoundly in disagreement with Madani and it was not just an incidental episode that created the disagreement.
 The incident gave a spark to the already established views of both Madani and Iqbal.
 It is also misleading to view this disagreement between Iqbal and Madani in the light of opposition between the demand for a separate homeland for Muslims and an undivided India.
 Iqbal's idealistic theory does not accept ‘territory’ or ‘land’ as an element in the formation of a nation.
 If he accepts ‘separate land’ for Muslims, then his theory becomes self-contradictory.
 That is why ‘Pakistani nationalism’ would be as dangerous for mankind, according to Iqbal, as Indian nationalism or any other nationalism.
 In his theory, he is against all territorial nationalism and seeks to anchor nationalism in the higher principles of Islam.
 These higher principles, according to Iqbal, are Tauheed and Risalat.
 A point is that Iqbal did not formulate his theory of nationalism based on hatred toward Hindus.
 His concept of a ‘Muslim Nation’ is positive, in the sense that it is based on the higher moral and spiritual principles, and not on the inter-communal prejudices and hatred prevalent during his times.
 Iqbal was seeing a world of global brotherhood based on these higher principles.
 That is why he was against ‘territory’ as a basis for a nation, and he challenged the ideas of Madani.
 He had chosen the Indian Muslim community only as a starting point for his new world.
-When a European critic criticized Iqbal on the gap between the universalism of his vision of humanity and the particular application of this only to the Muslim community of India, Iqbal replied:
+When a European critic criticised Iqbal on the gap between the universalism of his vision of humanity and the particular application of this only to the Muslim community of India, Iqbal replied:

-Although as a universalist, Iqbal’s practical focus was on the Muslim community of India and not on the brotherhood of Islam, three months before his death, during his interview with All India Radio, he stated:
+Although as a universalist, Iqbal's practical focus was on the Muslim community of India and not on the brotherhood of Islam, three months before his death, during his interview with All India Radio, he stated:

-Annemarie Schimmel called Iqbal’s discourse "supra-nationalism of Islam".
-The last article written by Iqbal was also a defense of this supra-nationalism of Islam against Madani’s views on nationalism.
+Annemarie Schimmel called Iqbal's discourse "supra-nationalism of Islam".
+The last article written by Iqbal was also a defense of this supra-nationalism of Islam against Madani's views on nationalism.